lupyuen/lupyuen.github.io/src/tftp.md

 _What about the Linux Device Tree?_

-(We won't need it for NuttX, but let's do it anyway)
+(NuttX won't need it, but let's do it anyway)

 __For NuttX:__ Copy the Device Tree from the [__Armbian MicroSD__](https://lupyuen.github.io/articles/linux#boot-armbian-linux-on-star64) to our TFTP Folder...